-We’ve put over 8,000 people through our detox and seen spectacular results, including an average weight loss of 12.5 pounds.
-Doing a 26 days of a detox might seem hard, but the benefits are worth it.
+We’ve helped almost 20,000 people through our detox and seen spectacular results, including an average weight loss of 12.5 pounds.
+Doing 26 days of a detox might seem hard, but the benefits are worth it.

 The best part about detoxing is that going through it will help you create lifelong, healthy habits that you’ll carry with you for years to come.

-If spring 2017 does not feel like the right time for you to join a detox, that’s okay.
+If now doesn't feel like the right time for you to join a detox, that’s okay.
 We’re here for you.
-You can still join us for our free Detox Video Mini Masterclass.
+You can still join us for our free Detox Secrets Video Masterclass.
 We only open our FREE video masterclass a few times a year when we’re gearing up to start our group detox, so join right now while you still can.

 But if you’re ready to be supported through the best rest and reboot your body’s ever had, we’d love for you to join us for our upcoming live Green Smoothie Girl 26-Day Detox.

-Grab your seat right now to get ready!
-You’ll receive menus, recipes, shopping lists, information on toxins, how-to’s for identifying your food sensitivities, support, and much more.
+Grab your spot right now to get ready!
+You’ll receive menus, recipes, shopping lists, information on toxins, how-tos for identifying your food sensitivities, support, and much more.
 Join us today!

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.